cfu11/cfu11/README.md

 ## Hi, I'm Cindy👋

-2nd year Chemical Engineering student at UBC
+Chemical Engineering student at UBC
 Interested in materials and polymers, data-driven engineering, and design.

 ### 🔬 Current Focus